Philosophy of Grading

 The critical component in validating high school credit is hours of instruction, not necessarily completing a course of study.

-- A minimum of .25 credits is required in a semester course to receive credit with The Academy of Home Education.
+• A minimum of .25 credit is required in a semester course to receive credit with The Academy of Home Education.

 Locally Offered Technical Coursework

-Since some homeschooled high school students take advantage of locally offered course work in technical areas, (such as driver education, introduction to computers, auto repair) credit may be earned in this manner and counted toward graduation requirements provided that credit is not also being applied to another institution.
+Since some homeschooled high school students take advantage of locally offered coursework in technical areas, (such as driver's education, introduction to computers, auto repair) credit may be earned in this manner and counted toward graduation requirements provided that credit is not also being applied to another institution.

 top